pmonks/wreck/README.md

 [![License](https://img.shields.io/github/license/pmonks/wreck.svg)](https://github.com/pmonks/wreck/blob/release/LICENSE)
 ![Maintained](https://badges.ws/badge/?label=maintained&value=yes,+at+author's+discretion)

-> [!WARNING]
-> Prior to v1.0 the library will be undergoing extensive development based on its use elsewhere.
-APIs and behaviour may change in backwards incompatible ways without warning.
-Feedback during this period is very welcome however, either here in the form of [issues](https://github.com/pmonks/wreck/issues), or on [the Clojure Discord server](https://discord.gg/discljord).

 A micro-library for Clojure(Script) that provides a selection of regular expression construction functions.
 It has no dependencies, other than on Clojure, and emits standard Clojure regular expression objects, so is fully compatible with Clojure's built-in regular expression functions (it does not use any JVM-specific or JavaScript-specific regex syntax itself, though is compatible with platform-specific regular expressions, if you're using those).

 The library is _not_ intended to provide a comprehensive functional alternative for constructing regular expressions - knowledge of regular expression syntax remains necessary.
 Instead it is intended to assist in constructing syntactically valid large regular expressions by composing smaller regular expressions together in well-defined ways.